kharts/konsodi/README.md

 Interface of Konsodi is very familiar and simple.
 Just text field for command input, "Run" button, and the textbox with the results.
 You can:
 - Enter command in the appropriate field;
-- Run it - using special onscreen button or pressing Enter twice (I know it would be more usual to press Enter only one time, but I didn't want to break standard Kodi features, though I could).
+- Run it - using special onscreen button or pressing Enter twice (I know it would be more usual to press Enter only one time, but I didn't want to break standard Kodi features, though I could);
 - See the results (good or not :-)) in the history textbox;
-- Scroll the results using mouse wheel or fancy buttons.
+- Scroll the results using mouse wheel or fancy buttons;
+- Move through command history using Up and Down keys.

 And that's it.
 So, have fun!
 Wish you a pleasant debugging and new awesome addons!